You are eligible for a Fee Waiver if ONE of the following applies to you:

 - If your fee waiver is approved, you will receive a receipt confirmation letter from USCIS within 1-2 months.

-- NOTE: Fee waivers based on household income are often denied because applicants do not submit enough proof of their annual income.
-If your application is returned to you, a nonprofit organization can help you fill out I-912 form correctly.
+NOTE: Fee waivers based on household income are often denied because applicants do not submit enough proof of their annual income.
+If your application is returned to you, a nonprofit organization can help you fill out the I-912 form correctly.
 However, since it is easier to qualify for the USCIS fee waiver if you receive a public benefit, it is also recommended to apply for public benefits.
 If you are approved for food stamps (also known as SNAP or EBT), you can apply for the fee waiver based on that.
+For more information about fee waivers, see https://www.uscis.gov/forms/filing-fees/additional-information-on-filing-a-fee-waiver